Skip to main content

 International Applicants

-Faculty and students working in a lab
+Faculty and student working in the lab

 Thank you for your interest in South Dakota State University!
 Please read these instructions carefully before beginning your application.
 Applications will not be reviewed until all required documents are received by the SDSU Graduate School.
 Refer to the Frequently Asked Questions to clarify any of the following documents required for admission.